top of page

 Training and Events

 The Northern Michigan Nursery and Landscape Association hosts its own events, including networking meetings, planning meetings, educational presentations, fundraising events, board meetings, and more.
-If you would like to help organize, host, or support one of these events please reach out to Matthew Ross at matthew@thebotanicgarden.org and/or Kristin Trojanowski at kristin@flaskalandscaping.comIf you would like to attend a board meeting, please contact us to be added to the agenda.
+If you would like to help organize, host, or support one of these events please reach out to Matthew Ross at matthew@thebotanicgarden.org and/or Kristin Trojanowski at kristin@flaskalandscaping.comIf you would like to attend a Board meeting, please contact us to be added to the agenda.
 Questions about upcoming events?
 Contact us today!

-Upcoming Events
+Upcoming Events in 2026

 A Glimpse of the Historical Gardens of Japan

-Executive Director of The Botanic Garden at Historic Barns Park
+By Matthew Ross, Executive Director of The Botanic Garden at Historic Barns Park

 Ross.JPG